Redirecting to the Daisy Partner Business site...

 There may be a charge if we send out an engineer to fix a fault or make an improvement.

-You may also be charged if an engineer is not able to gain access to the property during the appointment.
+Additionally, you may also be charged £125.00 excluding VAT if an engineer is not able to gain access to the property during the appointment.

-If the engineer notes show that the fault is found to be on our network or outside the boundary of your premises, you will not be charged.
+However, if the engineer notes show that the fault is found to be on the Openreach network or outside the boundary of your premises, you will not be charged.
+This is because the issue is not within your control or responsibility.

 Was this article helpful?